CaelFoster/web2starter/README.md

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/CaelFoster/web2starter">
 <img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>

+Trying to learn how to make my SASS compile to css so its a little messy

 (boiler plate for all future projects)

 > computers are dumb. humans make them smart.

 ## why does this exist?

-* dont start with blank files
+- dont start with blank files
-* common boilerplate for web projects
+- common boilerplate for web projects
-* i am a human being who makes mistakes.
+- i am a human being who makes mistakes.

 ## image